fastapi/fastapi/docs/en/docs/advanced/testing-database.md

 First, we create a new database session with the new database.

-We'll use an in memory database that persists for the duration of the tests.
+We'll use an in-memory database that persists during the tests.

 But the rest of the session code is more or less the same, we just copy it.